 Posted by BoldTV on Tuesday, October 3, 2017

 Everything that we post on social media is stored somewhere online.
 That picture of you making a weird, ugly face or the one where you’re holding a glass of champagne with friends is out there.
 In 2017, 70 percent of employers are screening candidates by looking at their social media profiles, according to a CareerBuilder survey.
 There is a good chance that a terrible post from the past can come back and haunt you when it comes to job opportunities.

 What not to post

 More than 54 percent of hiring managers have found content on social media that caused them not to hire a candidate.
 The biggest reasons for refusing to hire someone: inappropriate videos or photographs, alcohol- and drug-related posts or discriminatory posts related to gender, race or religion.
-There are also some surprising reasons that made the list including: posting too frequently, poor communications skills or having an unprofessional screen name.
+There are also some surprising reasons that made the list including: posting too frequently, poor communication skills or having an unprofessional screen name.